mher12/mher12/README.md

 **Description:** For my Google Data Analytics Capstone project, I generated this dataset of mock figures representing a sales quarterly report.
 **Skills:**
 Because I had to develop my own mock figures, I addressed the need for realistic data by: generating random loan amounts, ensuring the created closing dates were always business days, and assigning sequential unique identifiers to each record.
 AI was also utilize to help generate a list of random names as employees along with possible cost in calculating revenue of a loan.
-Once dataset were completed, Data was cleaned and uploaded to PowerBI via Excel workbook), data cleaning, data analysis, data visualization, and Vlookup.
+Once dataset were completed, Data was cleaned, filtered, and analyzed and uploaded to Powerbi via Excel workbook where data was visualized.
 **Technology:** Excel, PowerQuery, PowerBi
-**Results:** Reviewed and created dashboard on quarterly earnings **Quick View:**
+**Results:** Reviewed and created dashboard on quarterly earnings
+**Quick View:**

 <img src="https://github.com/mher12/HR-Dashboard-P4/blob/main/HR-DB-P4.PNG" alt="light hillside themed dashboard with employee demographics" width="150" height="100">